-Freshly launched this spring, Innes-Will has unveiled a reimagined menu style for the GOMA Restaurant, taking advantage of the frequent and abrupt changes in our region’s seasonal availability.
-In fact this is a central theme and Innes-Will stresses the menu will stay in a state of flux indefinitely, with dishes changing week to week.
+Freshly launched in 2018 was a reimagined menu style for the GOMA Restaurant, taking advantage of the frequent and abrupt changes in our region’s seasonal availability.
+The menu will stay in a state of flux indefinitely, with dishes changing week to week.
 To complement this exciting and ever-changing offering, the wine list has undergone a revamp; including some new surprising and curious drops from around Australia, along with more highlights from Queensland estates.

 When you open the menu on your next visit, you’ll be looking at a cross section of the region’s abundance at that moment in time; along with the culinary technique of the team and their passion for picking out the most interesting and overlooked ingredients – all with their own story, history and origin.

-It’s not just local seasonal ingredients remaining in focus: Innes-Will and his team are bringing more of QAGOMA’s sustainable food philosophy to the menu, and working directly with local, sustainable growers and makers to develop a menu derived from nature’s current offering.
+It’s not just local seasonal ingredients remaining in focus: we’re bringing more of QAGOMA’s sustainable food philosophy to the menu, and working directly with local, sustainable growers and makers to develop a menu derived from nature’s current offering.

-QAGOMA operates its own restaurant and cafes, using local seasonal produce to create menus inspired by the art on display.
-Read more on our blog
+QAGOMA operates its own restaurant, bistro and cafe, using local seasonal produce to create menus inspired by the art on display.
+Read more

 Every purchase supports QAGOMA’s mission to provide visitors with a wide range of exhibitons, events and programs.